Rudd-O/saltstack-automation/formulas/nbde/README.md

 ### What the formula does for non-Tang+Clevis devices

-Here isa tip on what to do about each device in question:
+Here is a tip on what to do about each device in question:

-1. Add path `/etc/cryptsetup-keys.d/<fn>.key` to each one of these non-boot devices in `/etc/crypttab`.
+1. Looks up the keyfile (normally `/etc/cryptsetup-keys.d/<n>.key`) for each one of your non-boot devices listed in `/etc/crypttab`.
 2. Perform the following routine:

 ```
-fn=<fn>
 device=/dev/<device>
-mkdir -m 700 /etc/cryptsetup-keys.d
+mkdir -m 700 $(dirname $keyfile)
-dd if=/dev/random of=/etc/cryptsetup-keys.d/$fn.key bs=32 count=1
+dd if=/dev/random of=$keyfile bs=32 count=1
-chmod 600 /etc/cryptsetup-keys.d/$fn.key
+chmod 600 $keyfile
-cryptsetup luksAddKey $device /etc/cryptsetup-keys.d/$fn.key
+cryptsetup luksAddKey $device $keyfile
-# now input an existing recovery passphrase
+# that was a simplified sample — the existing recovery passphrase
+# is also used in the command above
 ```